Villa outside view showing plot

 The North

-Pollença Port Pollensa Formentor Alacanada
+Pollença Port Pollensa Formentor Alcanada

 Green and lush, the North of the island combines the charm and interest of traditional towns like Pollensa, with a mountainous landscape that comes crashing down towards the sea in spectacular fashion.
 Some of Mallorca’s most beautiful bays are to be found in this region, with the golden sweep of sand at Port Pollensa and the largely unspoilt coastline of Alacanda, to the South, as prime examples.
 For families who love to sail or kitesurf, or who enjoy leisured mornings on beautiful golf courses, the North is an excellent option.
 It’s been proving itself the perfect part of the island for those choosing second homes for many years - and not without good reason.